 Appearance & Variants

-The IRT excels in mesmerizing keepers with her beautiful set of colors.
+The Indian Rainbow Tarantula excels in mesmerizing keepers with her beautiful set of colors.
 In her first stages of development, she usually seems like your average brown-looking spiderling.
 However, as she matures, she develops a metallic and reflective sheen that goes around her femur and carapace.

 The colors are primarily blue tones depending on the light’s angle, with a more metallic violet-looking abdomen.
 They’re known for having two different forms, a pink version that displays a more pink/grape metallic tone in her abdomen and a blue version that keeps the blue shade all over their body.

-They’re a relatively small species, topping out at a size of about 4 to 4.5 inches.
+They’re a relatively small species, topping out at a size of about 4 inches.

 There’s no particular difference between males and females other than size.
 As is standard with arachnids, females are larger than males.